Dave Moody (sportscaster): Present

 Moody worked part-time for MRN until 1997, when he was hired to work weekly as a turn announcer.
 He took over the lead turn announcer's position in 2001, when Joe Moore moved to the anchor booth when Allen Bestwick transitioned to television with NBC.
 Moody has also worked in the anchor booth on occasion with Moore, replacing veteran Barney Hall.

 Role

 Moody is the lead turn announcer for MRN, calling the first and second turns for the network's broadcasts of NASCAR Cup Series, Xfinity Series, and Craftsman Truck Series race events.
 He is known for his high-energy, play-by-play commentary and his distinctive call, "Trouble in Turn Two!"
-Moody does not work the west coast races, due to travel concerns impacting his ability to host the Friday "SiriusXM Speedway" program.
-He is usually replaced on those race broadcasts by California native Dan Hubbard.
-Moody also serves as booth anchor for selected Xfinity and Craftsman Truck Series companion events.
+Moody does not work the west coast races he is usually replaced on those race broadcasts by California native Dan Hubbard.
+Moody also serves as a turn announcer for select Oreilly and Craftsman Truck Series companion events.